What is final pay?

 - redundancy pay.

-Let’s look at how to calculate the items included in your employee’s final pay.
+Here’s a breakdown showing you how to calculate the items that you need to include in your employee’s final pay.

 Annual leave payout